sagemath/sagewiki_to_gh-2022-10-10/days20.5.md

     '''Mercurial'''
         * [[http://hginit.com|Hg Init: a Mercurial Tutorial]].
 In this user-friendly, six-part tutorial, Joel Spolsky teaches you the key concepts of Mercurial.
+        * [[http://mercurial.selenic.com/guide|Learning Mercurial in Workflows]].
+This page illustrates the use of Mercurial in various workflows.
         * [[http://mercurial.selenic.com/wiki/MqTutorial|Mq Tutorial]].
 A tutorial on Mercurial queues.

 === Coding Sprints ===